What does a Employment Specialist do?

 - Bachelor's degree in Human Services, Social Work, Psychology, or a related field.

-- Minimum of two years of experience in employment services, vocational rehabilitation, or a similar role.
+- Minimum of 2 years of experience in employment services, career counseling, or a related field.

 - Excellent communication and interpersonal skills.